filip-swinarski/devtools/README.md

 1. Make property inputs react on typing, so they change their length, and break line only when necessary.
 2. Toggle tools button
-3. Add element dimensions info to highlight
-4. Add property and attributes removing from inspector pane, inspector display and elements, when empty value.
+3. Add property and attributes removing from inspector pane, inspector display and elements, when empty value.
-5. Add commenting out for properties without removing from pane.
+4. Add commenting out for properties without removing from pane.
-6. Add removing property from pane.
+5. Add removing property from pane.
-7. Settings section:
+6. Settings section:
 	steal console logs - DTConsole overwrites browser console live mode
-8. Live mode:
+7. Live mode:
 	inspector pane in a popup pointing to selected element html debugger - select next, select previous, step in, step out console log button working on log selection and console input